 5. Don’t forget the toilet paper and wine

 All you’ll need your first night is toilet paper and wine.
 Get take-out or repay your volunteers with pizza and beer.
-Have a glass (or more- no judgement) of wine from a plastic cup.
+Have a glass (or more- no judgment) of wine from a plastic cup.
 Unpacking can wait until the next day.

 What helpful tips do you have for packing and moving?